WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Visual Studio for Windows** - Project templates have been updated.

 * **Visual Studio for MacOS** -  Project templates have been updated.

+* `MeadowOS.Start()` modified to accept an `IApp` parameter to allow platfomrs to do App creation manually
+* Added `WSL2` Platform to `Meadow.Linux`
+* Platform configuration now supports reserving pins to prevent Core from initializing them and preventing applications from accessing them
+* Bug fixes and improvements to OtA Updating
+* Bug fixes and improvements to the full `Meadow.Linux` stack

 ## Updating to RC-3.1